-In September 2014, we entered into a loan and security agreement with a bank, to borrow up to \$3.0 million under an equipment loan secured by the equipment financed (the "Term Loan").
+In September 2014, we entered into a loan and security agreement with a bank to borrow up to \$3.0 million under an equipment loan secured by the equipment financed (the "Term Loan").
 On October 3, 2014, we borrowed \$2.4 million under the Term Loan.
 The Term Loan required 12 interest-only payments, followed by 36 equal monthly installments of principal, plus interest, which began on October 3, 2015.

 In connection with the Term Loan, we issued a warrant exercisable for ten years to purchase 22,489 shares of our Series B redeemable convertible preferred stock at an exercise price of \$4.60 per share.
+The warrant was exercised in full during our second quarter of 2019 and is no longer outstanding.